rlivings39/learning-ai/coursera-ai-courses/modern-automated-ai-agents/README.md

 The author has created a simple framework called [Squad Goals](https://github.com/sinanuozdemir/squad-goals) which can be used for more experimentation.

+## Evaluating and testing agents

+Some characteristics to consider

+* Response time
+* Accuracy
+* Task completion rate
+* Utility versus a human
+* Bias in decision-making.
+Training data can lead to biases.
+Monitoring and retraining are necessary.
+* Explainability.
+This is often traded against adaptability.

+LLMs have 4 general tasks

+* Generative tasks
+  * Multiple choice
+  * Free text response
+* Understanding
+  * Embeddings
+  * Classification

+Free text and embeddings retain and remix semantic info.
+Multiple choice and classification categorize data into known buckets.

+Picking tools is a multiple choice problem.
+Responding to humans is free text.

 ## Actions

 - [ ] Vector database like Chroma